-Requesting Use of the CATSS/MSP Lab
+Requesting Use of CATSS Facilities

 Zero-State of the Lab Space

 Users are expected to restore the lab space to its original condition after each session, removing any equipment that may have been brought into the space and returning any that was taken out.
-Since this is a multi-user space, each CATSS user may not know how to properly handle or care for the equipment that others are using.
+Since this is a multi-user space, not every CATSS user may know how to properly handle or care for the equipment that others are using.
 Returning the space to a zero state after each user session helps ensure that no equipment is accidentally mishandled and that users can rely on certain equipment settings.
 Zero-state specifications for certain lab equipment are available in the lab's wiki pages, along with technical guides.

 Scheduling Policies